iPhone XS And XS Max To Be Released In New Color This Month, Chinese Sources Claim

 While it could be interesting to see if the red iPhone XS and XS Max boost the sales of both devices in the coming months, 9to5Mac stressed that the Chinese report it cited should be taken with a grain of salt, as the sources were apparently “factory workers who heard of the plans” on Thursday.
 Still, the mid-cycle update for the XS and XS Max’s color options will allow both phones to join the red iPhone XR, which has been available since the lower-priced device’s release in October last year.

 In addition to the red iPhone XS and XS Max, recent rumors have also suggested that Apple will be releasing a green version of the XR, as noted by 9to5Mac.
-Currently, the XS and XS Max are offered in Apple’s classic gold, silver, and Space Gray color options, while the XR is sold in black, blue, coral, red, white, and, yellow.
+Currently, the XS and XS Max are offered in Apple’s classic gold, silver, and Space Gray color options, while the XR is sold in black, blue, coral, red, white, and yellow.